 You’ve worked tirelessly to make a beautiful and memorable wedding for you and your guests.
-Just like at a restaurant where you appreciate the service and leave a gratuity, it’s important to tip your wedding vendors.
-In honor of Labor Day, we asked some wedding planners advice on what to tip and whom, so you don’t have to.
+Just like at a restaurant where you appreciate the service and leave a gratuity, it’s important to know what to tip your wedding vendors.
+In honor of Labor Day, we asked some wedding planners for advice on what to tip and whom, so you don’t have to.
 (You’re welcome!)

 Beth Anderson of Kismet Event Group actually provides a guide to all clients with suggestions of what to tip each vendor.
 “All of my clients always ask for this and we do adjust it based on if the client has additional vendors that are not included on it – bartenders and security, for example.”
 In general, she guides clients to tip between $100-200 for the photographer and an additional $100-200 for the videographer.
 In addition to the catering staff (she recommends tipping them $30-50 per server), don’t forget your DJ, band members, photo booth operators, and yes, your officiant.